 We will now analyze the effect of border handling for a simplified task and different networks: learning how to perform a Gaussian blur of a fixed size.
-Despite the apparent simplicity, we will see, how many different variants of a state-of-the-art U-net-like [III] architecture all suffer from similar boundary handling problems.
+This task is suitable for our experiments as it provides a rotational invariant filtering, in a setting where exactly this is violated when going over the boundary.
+Despite the apparent simplicity, we will see, how many different variants of a state-of-the-art U-net-like (Ronneberger et al. 2015) architecture all suffer from similar boundary handling problems.
 This indicates, that the deteriorating effect of unsuccessful boundary handling cannot be overcome by adapting the network structure, but needs the fundamentally different domain decomposition we suggest.